madslundt/sonarr-pogdesign-importer/README.md

 }
 ```

-monthsForward lookups up series from today's date and X months in the future.
+**monthsForward** lookups up series from today's date and X months in the future.

-sonarrApi can be found in sonarr under Settings > General > SecuriGidety > API Key
+**sonarrApi** can be found in sonarr under Settings > General > SecuriGidety > API Key

-sonarrUrl your url to sonarr
+**sonarrUrl** your url to sonarr

-sonarrProfileId the profile id in Sonarr.
+**sonarrProfileId** the profile id in Sonarr.
 Must be greater than 0.
 Can be found by running `sonarr-pogdesign-importer --config="[CONFIG PATH]" --profiles` or `sonarr-pogdesign-importer -c "[CONFIG PATH]" --profiles`.

-sonarrPath where Sonarr should store the series.
+**sonarrPath** where Sonarr should store the series.
 Can be found by running `sonarr-pogdesign-importer --config="[CONFIG PATH]" --paths` or `sonarr-pogdesign-importer -c "[CONFIG PATH]" --paths`.

-genresIgnored genres to be ignored.
+**genresIgnored** genres to be ignored.
 If a series contain one of the genres in the list it is not imported to Sonarr.

-minimumStars the minimum users who has given an interest in the series.
+**minimumStars** the minimum users who has given an interest in the series.
 Pogdesign writes "Selected by X Users"

-verbose if you want to include verbose.
+**verbose** if you want to include verbose.
 Can be ignored.

-test if you want to test it without adding series to Sonarr.
+**test** if you want to test it without adding series to Sonarr.
+Can be ignored

 Run from source
 ===============